dapperfu/laser-tool/README.md

+# This Fork.

+A fork for adding small features I find helpful.

+- "Use document size as bed size" checkbox so you don't have to enter the document size twice.

 # J Tech Photonics Laser Tool (Community version)
 This Inkscape extension generates gcode for laser cutters and plotting machines from an SVG file.